paterit/omz_ignore_theme/README.md

 # omz_theme_ignore_py

-Add current RANDOM_THEME from [oh-my-zsh](https://ohmyz.sh) to the .zshrc file to the ZSH_RANDOM_IGNORE_THEME section.
+Add current RANDOM_THEME from [oh-my-zsh](https://ohmyz.sh) to the .zshrc file to the ZSH_THEME_RANDOM_IGNORED section.
 Use as a zsh alias via python script:

 `alias it="python3 omz_theme_ignore/main.py $RANDOM_THEME"`